angadmaan/cybersecurity-learning/inphora-training/day 1- introduction.md

 ---

 ## Identity and Access Management (IAM)
-Identity and Access Management is the process of managing user identities and controlling access to systems and resources.
+Identity and Access Management is the process of managing user identitiy and controlling access to systems and resources.

 It helps organizations:
 - authenticate users